Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Introduction

 \section{Introduction}

-Content delivery systems can improve performance and scalability through use of geographically distributed caches that serve their content to local client populations.
+\revthree{Content delivery systems can improve performance and scalability through use of geographically distributed caches that serve their content to local client populations.
 However, not all regions will always have sufficiently high request rates to justify the cost of a local cache.
 Of particular interest here, are cases where peak daily request rates may be sufficient to justify a local cache, whereas off-peak rates may not.
-Substantial request rate variation according to a relatively predictable daily cycle is commonly observed in content delivery applications~\cite{GALM07,GAC+11,TFK+11}.
-Ideally, we would like to incur the cost of a cache only for the portion of the day when the request rate is sufficiently high to justify this cost. \revrev{Cloud}{Distributed, regional, and edge cloud} computing offers a potential solution to problems of this kind by supporting the provisioning and release of resources on-demand.
-However, to our knowledge, no prior work has investigated the possible applicability of this paradigm to cache provisioning for content delivery applications.
+Substantial request rate variation according to a relatively predictable daily cycle is commonly observed in content delivery applications~\cite{GALM07,GAC+11,TFK+11}.}{The performance and scalability of content delivery systems benefit significantly from geographically distributed caches.
+It is therefore not surprising that caching solutions for these systems have generated much research (Section~\ref{relatedwork}).
+However, despite the emergence of distributed, regional, and edge cloud computing offering a completely new service paradigm -- on-demand caching -- surprisingly few works have taken into account on-demand cache provisioning~\cite{CaNM19,SuKS16,DaCa14,CaLK14,KIM+17}, and, to our knowledge, no prior work has considered, rigorously modelled, and analyzed the problem of when to instantiate and release caches in such environments.}